BristolGeza/Art-Criticism/README.md

 ## Usage
 - **Sign Up/Login**: Create an account or log in using your credentials.
-- **Write Critiques**: Wwrite your critique.
+- **Write Critiques**: Write your critique.
 - **Comment**: Leave comments on the critiques of other users.
 - **Admin Page**: Access the admin interface at https://websiteaddress/admin/ to manage the content.
 - **Search Posts**: Use the search bar to find posts and post content.

 ## About
-This platform was created to provide a space for artists and art enthusiasts to write critiques.
-Our goal is to foster a supportive and constructive community where everyone can grow and improve their artistic skills.
+This platform was created to allow artists and art enthusiasts to write critiques.
+We aim to foster a supportive and constructive community where everyone can grow and improve their artistic skills.

 ## User Story: Upload and Critique Artwork
 Title: As a registered user, I want to write a critique so that I can receive feedback from other users.

 ## Description
-A user has recently joined the Art Criticism Django website to swrite their critics and improve their artistic skills through constructive feedback.
+A user has recently joined the Art Criticism Django website to write critiques and improve their artistic skills through constructive feedback.
 They want to write a critique about it to start a discussion and receive comments from other users.

 ## Acceptance Criteria